deeplearning4j/deeplearning4j/ai-machinelearning-deeplearning.md

 # Artificial Intelligence, Machine Learning and Deep Learning

 You can think of deep learning, machine learning and artificial intelligence as a set of Russian dolls nested within each other, beginning with the smallest and working out.
 Deep learning is a subset of machine learning, and machine learning is a subset of AI, which is an umbrella term for any computer program that does something smart.

+## Artificial Intelligence

 Here are a few definitions of artificial intelligence:

 * A branch of computer science dealing with the simulation of intelligent behavior in computers.
 * The capability of a machine to imitate intelligent human behavior.